TraderMoe/terraform-delta-visualize/README.md

 - [ ] display of resource dependencies
 - [ ] summary of actions (counts)
 - [ ] filter options for change resources
+- [ ] list of resource changes will be scrollable diff stays fixed

 ## Usage